Blog

 Automated Backend Setup | Set up user authentication, a database, and file storage with simple commands. | Creating high-fidelity prototypes that feel like real, production-ready apps. |

-Gathering Real User Feedback That Matters
+Gather Real User Feedback That Matters

 Finding Your First Testers

-Good news: you don't need a fancy, expensive lab to get actionable feedback.
-Especially in the early stages, the focus is on getting quick insights from people who actually represent your target user.
+You do not need an expensive lab to get actionable feedback.
+Early on, focus on quick insights from people who represent your target user.
+Finding them is often easier than you would think:

 Running an Effective Feedback Session